 'input[id*=boss_mode_1]' // od/oc: 9005, ob: 5900

-Viramate was the big one - that Chrome extension ID is burned into their system forever across all three modules.
-The other selectors hunt for DOM elements that only exist when specific cheating tools are running.
+Viramate’s Chrome extension ID is hardcoded across all three modules.
+The other selectors look for DOM elements that only exist when specific cheating tools are running.

 // od/oc: 10102, ob: 21010